 2.2.9.
-Length of stay for psychiatric hospitalizations
+Length of stay for mental health and addictions-related hospitalizations

-Data sets DAD, OMHRS, RPDB, PCCF Indicator calculation Median length of stay (in days) for mental health and addictions (MHA)-related hospitalizations among individuals aged 0-105 years in Ontario from January 2017 to the current available date Exclusions See general exclusions in Section 2.1.1 Stratifications ee indicator stratifications in Section 2.1.2 Index Hospital discharge date Additional specifications/ notes Hospitalizations were constructed as episodes of care: A DAD-OMHRS episode of care is a series of inpatient admissions to acute care inpatient hospitals (records including DAD and OMHRS) that are linked because the patient was transferred from one hospital to another.
-Diagnoses-specific lengths of stay do not add up to the overall length of stay.
+Data sets DAD, OMHRS, RPDB, PCCF Indicator calculation Median length of stay (in days) for monthly mental health and addictions (MHA)-related hospitalizations among individuals aged 0-105 years in Ontario from January 2017 to the current available date Exclusions See general exclusions in Section 2.1.1 Stratifications See indicator stratifications in Section 2.1.2 Index Hospital discharge date Additional specifications/ notes Hospitalizations were constructed as episodes of care: A DAD-OMHRS episode of care is a series of inpatient admissions to acute care inpatient hospitals (records including DAD and OMHRS) that are linked because the patient was transferred from one hospital to another.
 Limitations General limitations of health administrative data include potential coding errors and lack of clinical detail.